A food business premises must comply with the requirements laid down by food safety legislation.

 Food Safety Management Procedures

 All food businesses must have food safety management procedures in place, these are systems which will ensure that the food you serve is safe to eat.
-For some types of premises the Food Standards Agency system called 'Safer Food Better Business' can be used.
-The Food Standards Agency website www.food.gov.uk has information as well as details on obtaining a free copy of the pack.
+For some types of premises the Food Standards Agency system called 'Safer Food Better Business' (SFBB) can be used.
+The Food Standards Agency website www.food.gov.uk has information as well as links to to print a copy of the SFBB system.

 The Food Premises